galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >    - Production is best done on a professionally maintained service, but please, not a public one.
 {: .tip }

-The Appliance was developed for skilled programmers who need new Galaxy tools for their own use or for users they support.
+The Appliance was developed for programmers who need scripts they write turned in to new Galaxy tools for their own use and if sufficiently useful, for others to share.
 Any user comfortable with scientific or general scripting languages on a Linux command line may find it useful if they ever need a Galaxy tool that wraps a working script.
-Shell utilities and scripting language interpreters supported by Conda can be used.
+Linux command line utilities and scripting language interpreters supported by Conda can be used.
+Some Conda packages can also be used without a script, but the focus is on scripts.

-Generated tools pass Planemo lint if they take an input, and are functionally indistinguishable from equivalent manually written tools.
-A second tool can be used to finalise
-ToolFactory untested archives.
+Generated tools pass Planemo lint (if they take an input - some of the test tools do not!), and are functionally indistinguishable from equivalent manually written tools.
+A second tool can be used to finalise ToolFactory untested archives.
 It uses Planemo.
 The tested toolshed archives contain a test based on the test data provided at tool generation.

 Working generated examples using bash, Python, Rscript, Lisp, Prolog, Perl and sed are provided and described below.
 Many demonstrate ToolFactory features.
 All can be updated and changed easily, supporting learning by experimenting.
 More useful tools can be developed and tested using more complex scripts and as many inputs, outputs